hugodemenez/personal-website/pages/cv/index.md

     > Leveraging decentralized finance by developing solutions to reduce market asymetries.

+- Dry-aging appliance - since early 2022

+    > Dive into budget-friendly gourmet at home with the help of machine learning and computer vision.
+Enjoy the extraordinary flavors of dry-aged meat, cheese, wine, and sausages—all effortlessly tailored by the appliance.

 - [Pattern Recognition Algorithm](https://github.com/FinancialForecastingProject) - from September 2022 to May 2023

     > Identifying financial market patterns based on historical variations.
 Throughout this work, we came to the conclusion that modern markets are highly driven by emotions.